MLS Review: Villa sinks struggling Galaxy, Kaka bizarrely sent off after video review

 But MLS' new video replay system was called upon and Kaka was sensationally shown a red card, after referee Jorge Gonzalez issued cautions to Cristian Higuita and Sean Davis.

-Clint Dempsey scored his 50th Seattle Sounders goal in a 1-0 win over Sporting Kansas City, Montreal Impact eased past Philadelphia Union 3-0, Houston Dynamo trumped San Jose Earthquakes by the same scoreline, New England Revolution edged Vancouver Whitecaps 1-0 and FC Dallas drew 0-0 with Colorado Rapids.
+Clint Dempsey scored his 50th Seattle Sounders goal in a 1-0 win over Sporting Kansas City, the Montreal Impact eased past the Philadelphia Union 3-0, the Houston Dynamo trumped the San Jose Earthquakes by the same scoreline, the New England Revolution edged the Vancouver Whitecaps 1-0 and FC Dallas drew 0-0 with the Colorado Rapids.